Breakthrough (2019 film): Release

-Breakthrough was released in the United States by 20th Century Fox on April 17, 2019; it is also the first film from Fox under the ownership of The Walt Disney Company after its acquisition of 21st Century Fox on March 20, 2019.
-The Easter weekend it was released had the lowest box office receipts since 2005 because studios chose to avoid any major release during that period so as not to compete with Disney's release of Avengers: Endgame the following weekend.
+Breakthrough was released in the United States by Walt Disney Studios Motion Pictures under 20th Century Fox on April 17, 2019; it is also the first film from Fox under the ownership of The Walt Disney Company after its acquisition of 21st Century Fox on March 20, 2019.
+The Easter weekend it was released had the lowest box office receipts since 2005 because studios chose to avoid any major release during that period so as not to compete with Disney's other release of Avengers: Endgame the following weekend.

 The film was released on DVD, Blu-ray and 4K Blu-ray by 20th Century Fox Home Entertainment which became the label of Walt Disney Studios Home Entertainment on July 16, 2019.

 Reception

 Box office

 Breakthrough grossed $40.7 million in the United States and Canada, and $9.7 million in other territories (including $5.9 million in Brazil), for a worldwide total of $50.4 million.

-In the United States and Canada, the film was released alongside Penguins, and was projected to gross $13–17 million from 2,300 theaters in its five-day opening weekend.
+In the United States and Canada, the film was released alongside Disney's other release, Penguins, and was projected to gross $13–17 million from 2,300 theaters in its five-day opening weekend.
 The film made $1.9 million on its first day and $1.5 million on its second.
 It went on to debut to $11.3 million (a five-day total of $14.6 million), finishing third behind The Curse of La Llorona and Shazam!.
 In its second weekend the film fell 39% to $6.8 million, finishing fourth.